Skip to main content

 Optional Credentials

 Logistics coordinators aren’t required to obtain licensure or certification, but optional credentials demonstrate knowledge and skills to employers.
-The Certified Logistics Technician (CLT) credential, which the Manufacturing Skill Standards Council (MSSC) offers, demonstrates a solid understanding of the global supply chain, quality control principles, communication and safety.
+The Certified Logistics Technician (CLT) credential, offered by the Manufacturing Skill Standards Council (MSSC), demonstrates a solid understanding of the global supply chain, quality control principles, communication and safety.

-The Certified Supply Chain Professional (CSCP) certification, which the Association for Supply Chain Management (ASCM) offers, demonstrates knowledge of topics such as demand forecasting, sourcing, supply chain risk and supply chain relationships.
+The Certified Supply Chain Professional (CSCP) credential, offered by the Association for Supply Chain Management (ASCM), demonstrates knowledge of topics such as demand forecasting, sourcing, supply chain risk and supply chain relationships.

 Ensure Timely Deliveries on a Global Scale as a Logistics Coordinator